moxie0420/astro-chef/README.md

 # Astro chef
-Astro chef is a ready to ho solution to store and use your recipe collection
+Astro chef is a ready to go solution to store and use your recipe collection

 ## Contains